The Board of Directors (the “Board”) of NIKE, Inc. (the “Company”) has adopted the

 The Corporate Responsibility, Sustainability &

-Governance Committee engages in evergreen succession planning for the Board, the
+Governance Committee engages in evergreen succession planning for the

-the Board and the chairs of each committee).
-As part of this succession planning
+chairs of each committee).
+As part of this succession planning process, the Corporate

-process, the Corporate Responsibility, Sustainability & Governance Committee
+Responsibility, Sustainability &

 BOARD REFRESHMENT; TERM LIMITS; RETIREMENT AGE